leon2014dresden/YOLO-THERMAL/README.md

 ```

 ## Citation
-Please kindly cite the papers if the code and dataset are useful and helpful for your research.
+Please kindly cite the paper if the code and dataset are useful and helpful for your research.

     @misc{ni2025thermaldetectionpeoplemobility,
         title={Thermal Detection of People with Mobility Restrictions for Barrier Reduction at Traffic Lights Controlled Intersections},